 - Disneyland Parking – will you drive your car to the parks and pay for daily parking, or leave it at your hotel and take one of the modes of transport listed below.

-- How long will it take you to drive, and will you require additional hotel stays for the trip (and how does adding that cost in compare to flight costs).
+- How long will it take you to drive, and will you require additional hotel stays for the trip or time off work & school (and how does adding that cost in compare to flight costs).

 - You can find directions to Disneyland here.